saurabhlanje/ROS2/ROS2_vs_ROS1.md

 In conclusion, ROS2 represents a significant improvement over ROS1 in terms of performance, flexibility, and ease-of-use, making it a more powerful and scalable platform for robotics development.

-Sure!
-Here is the same response in Markdown format:

 # ROS1 Build vs ROS2 Build